electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/thermalmanagement/_index.md

 ![Battery cooling](batterycooling_1.jpg "Battery cooling")

 On some cars it can also heat up the battery before charging to improve charging performance.
+This is called Active Precondition.
+On cold days this is necessary to get the full charging speed.
+Without it charging will take longer time to get to full capacity.

-Audi e-tron GT and Audi Q4 has this option.
+Audi e-tron GT and Audi Q4 has this capability.

 In the picture below you see both cooling circuits and axuilerary heater that can heat up the battery when cold.